Mark-Zampedroni/genetic-algorithm-example-TSP/README.md

 <h1 align="center"><b>Example of Genetic Algorithm application to TSP</b></h1>

 The idea is to provide an easy, short and non-optimized example of an approximate solution to the [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem) through a [Genetic Algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm).
-By no means the aim was to write a well performing algorithm, it's only intended as an example of GAs (from students for students) to give an hint of their applicability in solving NP-hard problems.
+By no means the aim was to write a well performing algorithm, it's only intended as an example of GAs (from students for students) to give a showcase of their applicability in solving NP-hard problems.

 The script works both on python 2.7 and 3.
 The only dependency is turtle, used for the graphical methods and easily installable through pip.